 10. Is the super visa a multi-entry visa?

-The Super Visa is a multi-entry visa that provides multiple entries for a period up to 10 years.
-The key difference is that the Super Visa allows an individual to stay for up to two years at a time in Canada, while a 10-year multiple entry visa would only have a status period for each entry of six months only.
+The Super Visa is a multi- entry visa that provides multiple entries for a period up to 10 years.
+The key difference is that the Super Visa allows an individual to stay for up to five years at a time in Canada, while a 10-year multiple entry visa would only have a status period for each entry of six months only.

 11. What is the difference between the super visa and a regular visa?

-With the parent and grandparent super visa, eligible parents and grandparents can visit family in Canada for up to two years without the need to renew their status.
+With the parent and grandparent super visa, eligible parents and grandparents can visit family in Canada for up to five years without the need to renew their status.

 We hope that this information has helped you determine whether you need a visa to visit Canada.
 If you are unsure of your eligibility, or need more information on temporary visas, the immigration lawyers at Brace Law can help.
 To contact Brace Law directly, call 905-815-6555.
 For more information on how you can Live, Work, or Study in Canada, visit our Immigration Information page and submit your information.
 When you work with Brace Law, you can Consider It Handled.